-The Adobe Design Achievement Awards offers higher education students an opportunity to gain global recognition for their creative work.
+The Adobe Design Achievement Awards offers students an opportunity to gain global recognition for their creative work.

-The ADAA seeks to elevate students for their creative achievements, through tiered levels of recognition and participation.
-By providing a platform rich in levels of recognition, more students are included, empowered, and able to gain valuable visibility for their work on a global scale.
+The ADAA seeks to elevate higher education students for their creative achievements, through tiered levels of recognition and participation.
+By providing a platform rich in levels of recognition, more students are included and empowered to gain valuable visibility for their work on a global scale.

 Every participating student is a valuable member of the ADAA community.
 Claire Erwin, Senior Manager, Adobe Education Community added, “We want to demonstrate to our educational community that every student’s creative contribution is important.
 The ADAA can be a powerful platform for students to scale their level of recognition, as their skills and creative understandings develop during their education.
 Students can submit multiple times, to find themselves reaching new heights of recognition through the contest.”

-And now, the ADAA has announced two new ways in which students can garner visibility for their work.
 For the first time in the history of the ADAA contest, every participant is able to view their work on ADAA Live.
-Participants who complete their profile and submission process, will have three thumbnails posted of their work.
-Each student is able to see their name, institution, design discipline, and example of their work included on the website.
+Participants who complete their profile and submission process, will have three thumbnails posted of their work to ADAA Live.
+Students are able to immediately see their name, institution, and images of their work on the real-time website.

-Mathias Vogel, Creative Director and Co-founder of LABOR, the design firm in Germany which has been instrumental in the creative identity of the ADAA for five years, designed the ADAA Live tool.
+Mathias Vogel, Creative Director and Co-founder of LABOR, a design firm in Germany, designed the ADAA Live tool.
 Vogel commented, “The ADAA Live tool allows for students, friends, and professors, to search for creative work by title, country, institution, and participant.
 We feel it is important for members of the ADAA community to gain a real sense of one another.
-Providing headshots and visual thumbnails for each participant, empowers the community to watch itself grow and evolve in real time.”
+The community is empowered to watch itself grow and evolve in real time.”